solidi/writing/49-short-circuiting-fantastical-debugging.md

 Bingo.
 Fix applied.

-## Usually, it's the Simplest Solution
+## Usually, It's the Simplest Solution

 While the nightlight saw its end in the trash bin, I suspiciously blamed the system in error.
 While an established system is not often blameless, the focus should be on its added appendages.
 Looking into the core system is rarely necessary.